SylphAI-Inc/AdalFlow/docs/source/developer_notes/react_agent_xy.rst

     # Add two numbers.
     # Function parameter: {"type": "object", "properties": {"a": {"type": "int"}, "b": {"type": "int"}}, "required": ["a", "b"]}

-The agent will call these external functions based on the function descriptions.
+The agent will then call these external functions based on the function descriptions.
-In addition to user-defined tools, ``FunctionTool`` supports essential built-in ``llm_tool`` for leveraging LLM's internal knowledge, and ``finish`` for completing processes.
+In addition to user-defined tools, the :class:`ReActAgent <components.agent.react_agent.ReActAgent>` built-in ``llm_tool`` for leveraging LLM's internal knowledge, and ``finish`` for completing processes.
 Developers have the flexibility to enable or disable these as needed.

-3. ``LightRAG`` requests the model to output intermediate Thought and Action as JSON, which facilitates better error handling and easier data manipulation than strings.
+3. **Output Parser:** ``LightRAG`` requests the model to output intermediate Thought and Action as JSON, which facilitates better error handling and easier data manipulation than strings.
 For example,

 .. code-block:: json